solo-io/gloo/docs/content/operations/advanced/zero-downtime-gateway-rollout/_index.md

 From right to left:
 - **B** - Envoy is not _immediately_ aware of the state of the Kubernetes liveness & readiness probes that are set on an upstream API.
 So, here are two recommendations:
-  - the API should start failing health checks once it receives a SIGTERM signal, and also it should start draining connections gracefully
+  - The API should start failing health checks once it receives a SIGTERM signal, and also it should start draining connections gracefully.
-  - Envoy should be configured with health checks, retries, and outlier detection on these upstreams
+  - Envoy should be configured with health checks, retries, and outlier detection on these upstreams.
 - **A** - Depending on your load balancer and network setup, the health check can reach either the Kubernetes nodes or the Kubernetes pods.
 Keep in mind these rules of thumb:
   - Cloud LB health checks to the same node should end in the same pod.
 You can use either a **DaemonSet** with host port or you use Kubernetes **affinity** policies to have at most one Envoy proxy on each node, with the `ExternalTrafficPolicy: local` setting in the Envoy proxy deployment.
-  - configure the health check filter on Envoy.
-More details below and also in the dedicated [documentation page](/guides/traffic_management/request_processing/health_checks/).
-Configure the readiness probe accordingly
+  - Configure the health check filter on Envoy.
+More details below and also in the dedicated [documentation page]({{% versioned_link_path fromRoot="/guides/traffic_management/request_processing/health_checks/" %}}).
+Configure the readiness probe accordingly.
-  - enable the shutdown hook on the Envoy pods.
+  - Enable the shutdown hook on the Envoy pods.
 Configure this hook to fail LB health checks once it gets a termination signal

 This guide shows how to configure these different elements and demonstrates the benefits during a gateway rollout.